musurca/narwhal/README.md

 sql.CreateTables()
 ```

-To add a new row to the table:
+To add a new row to the table, simply instantiate the class and call the `Serialize` method.

 ```python
 v = Vessel()